aospapp/aosp/tools/metalava/README.md

 (*output truncated*)

-Metalava has a new command line syntax, but it also understands the doclava1 flags and translates them on the fly.
-Flags that are ignored are listed on the command line.
-If metalava is dropped into an Android framework build for example, you'll see something like this (unless running with --quiet) :

-    metalava: Ignoring javadoc-related doclava1 flag -J-Xmx1600m
-    metalava: Ignoring javadoc-related doclava1 flag -J-XX:-OmitStackTraceInFastThrow
-    metalava: Ignoring javadoc-related doclava1 flag -XDignore.symbol.file
-    metalava: Ignoring javadoc-related doclava1 flag -doclet
-    metalava: Ignoring javadoc-related doclava1 flag -docletpath
-    metalava: Ignoring javadoc-related doclava1 flag -templatedir
-    metalava: Ignoring javadoc-related doclava1 flag -htmldir
-    ...

 ## Features

-* Compatibility with doclava1: in compat mode, metalava spits out the same signature files for the framework as doclava1.

 * Ability to read in an existing android.jar file instead of from source, which means we can regenerate signature files etc for older versions according to